OpenPegasus/OpenPegasus/README.md

 ## OpenPegasus Overview

-OpenPegasus is an implementation using largely C++ code of all of the significant of the CIM/WBEM components defined by the DMTF including:
+OpenPegasus is an implementation using largely C++ code of all of the significant CIM/WBEM components defined by the DMTF including:

 * CIM/WBEM server and object manager.
 * Interface for WBEM providers (C++ and CMPI interface)